Definition of Accelerated Depreciation

 Impact of Accelerated Depreciation

-- The tax planning of the enterprise is also affected due to the use of accelerated depreciation.
-As discussed above, due to accelerated depreciation, the tax liability of the enterprise gets reduced in the present; however, it gets increased in the future.
+- The use of accelerated depreciation affects the tax planning of the enterprise.
+Per the above discussion, due to accelerated depreciation, the tax liability of the enterprise reduces in the present; however, it increases in the future.
 Because of this, the enterprise has to invest much time in the tax planning of the current year, taking into consideration the tax planning of the future years.

 Benefits